SanKumSan/IronOcrTestService/README.md

 * github folder was missing but how this should be auto generated ? run first. ?
 * build got successfull with buid workflow
 * testing artifact workflow
+* sln renamed and all okay
+* multi OS first test and without NUGEt area